envoyproxy/katacoda-scenarios/api-based-dynamic-endpoint-discovery-service-configuration/intro.md

 - Configuration of EDS

-- Add aditional endpoints to the cluster using the REST API
+- Add endpoints to the cluster using the REST API

 - Delete endpoints using the REST API